 The following US economic statistics were announced today:

-This week, Bruce, Michael, and Dale discuss Israel and Obamacare.
+This week, Bruce, Michael, and Dale discuss the Newtown shootings.

 The direct link to the podcast can be found here.